OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 * Column names with multiple words should be merged together.  e.g. `getFirstName()` would map to `firstname`

-Guidelines for bootstrap data:
+## RBAC (Roles & Rights) Naming Conventions

 * Names for rights in the system should follow a RESOURCE_ACTION pattern and should be all uppercase, e.g. REQUISITION_CREATE, or FACILITIES_MANAGE.
 This is so all of the rights of a certain resource can be ordered together (REQUISITION_CREATE, REQUISITION_AUTHORIZE, etc.).

 ## i18n Naming Conventions
 These naming conventions will be applicable for the messages property files.